Living with IBS can be exhausting - but understanding what’s driving your symptoms can change everything

 - Yeast overgrowth

-Imbalances in any of these areas can affect symptoms.
+Imbalances in any of these areas can influence how the digestive system functions and contribute to IBS symptoms.

 Stool tests performed by conventional doctors do not provide nearly as much detail as these comprehensive stool tests (but conventional medicine testing can be helpful in some cases, e.g. if you just want to rule out inflammatory bowel disease by checking calprotectin levels).

-Some examples of functional gut testing reports that are identifying imbalances:
+Below are examples of functional gut testing reports that highlight these kinds of imbalances:

 Test result example: low pancreatic elastase